Conformal Symmetry in Field Theory and in Quantum Gravity: Introduction

 What about conformal anomaly?
 How does this show up in the models of QFT?
-The short answer is that it shows in UV-divergences of the theory \cite{confan}.
-They are quite common in QFT's so the immediate conclusion is that many QFT's are with conformal anomalies.
-But most of the time this is not crucial for features of quantum theories since physicists got to used to deal with infinities via a renormalization programme.
-And since typically for matter (e.g. non-gravitational) theories on the classical level conformal symmetry was not gauged (was not made fully local), then this was not a gauge symmetry of these models and was not essential on the quantum level in proving Ward identities, for example.
-For matter theories conformal invariance was some feature of the classical theory generically not enjoyed any more by the quantum dynamics, which is in turn based on quantum non-anomalous matter gauge symmetries.
-The notable exception here is mentioned above ${\cal N}=4$ SYM theory, which is not only quite highly supersymmetric (8 generators of supersymmetry) but also conformal on both classical and quantum level.
-However, here in such superconformal theories on flat Minkowski spacetime background the conformal symmetry is not gauged.
+The short answer is that it shows in UV-divergences of the theory \cite{confan,confan2,confan3,confreview}.
+They are quite common in QFTs so the immediate conclusion is that many QFTs are with conformal anomalies.
+However, most of the time, this is not crucial for features of quantum theories since physicists got used to dealing with infinities via a renormalization programme.
+In addition, since typically for matter (e.g., non-gravitational) theories on the classical level, conformal symmetry was not gauged (was not made fully local), then this was not a gauge symmetry of these models and was not essential on the quantum level in proving Ward identities, for example.
+For matter theories, conformal invariance was some feature of the classical theory generically not enjoyed any more by the quantum dynamics, which is in turn based on quantum non-anomalous matter gauge symmetries.
+The notable exception here is mentioned above ${\cal N}=4$ SYM theory, which is not only quite highly supersymmetric (eight generators of supersymmetry) but also conformal on both classical and quantum level.
+However, here in such superconformal theories on flat Minkowski spacetime background, the conformal symmetry is not gauged.